• Skip to primary navigation

 President Obama is lifted in the air by Scott Van Duzer, owner of the Big Apple Pizza owner.

 Can we ever think of bumping into a politician in India in a common ‘restaurant’?
 Doubt it.
-Anyway ordinary people are not on the high priority list for most politicians.
-There are few good ones though..still searching.
+Anyway, ordinary people are not on the high-priority list for most politicians.
+There are a few good ones though..still searching.

-Can you ever imagine any politician or their spouses in India dancing with “ordinary” citizens like the Obamas?
-See this and this video from the Obamas visit to India in Nov 2010.
+Can you imagine politicians or their spouses in India dancing with “ordinary” citizens like the Obamas?
+See this video from Obama’s visit to India in November 2010.

 • Restaurant Owner Slammed On Yelp For Supporting Obama